gordyt/git-util/docs/basic-workflow.md

 In our example there was a conflict in the `ivysettings.xml` file.

-- I edited the file and reserved the conflict.
+- I edited the file and resolved the conflict.
 - Then `git add ivysettings.xml`.
 - Then `git rebase --continue`.